Joldon/data_pipelines_cloud/README.md

 # data_pipelines_cloud
-Pandas, API calls, MySQL, AWS (RDS, Lambda Function).
+This is a data pipeline project that uses Pandas, API calls, MySQL, AWS clouding (RDS, Lambda Function).
-Note: AT the moment, AWS connection is intentionally disabled to avoid charges on free tier.
+Note: AT the moment, AWS connection is intentionally disabled to avoid additional charges on free tier.